 Professor and Writing Across the Curriculum Coordinator | Rhetoric & Composition

 - Ph.D. in Composition and Rhetoric from the University of Nebraska, Lincoln

 - M.A. in English from the University of Nebraska, Lincoln

 - B.A. in English from the College of Idaho

 Since 2016, I have served as the coordinator of the Writing Across the Curriculum (WAC) program.
-In this role, I lead cross-disciplinary writing initiatives that involve collaboration with a range of departments and divisions.
-Formerly, I directed the First-Year Writing Program for eight years.
-In that capacity, I participated in structural and curricular decisions related to developmental and first-year writing, including oversight of the English department’s Composition teaching assistants.
+I lead cross-disciplinary writing initiatives and support writing instruction across the university.
+Formerly, I directed the First-Year Writing Program (2008-2020).
+I was responsible for structural and curricular decisions related to developmental and first-year writing, including oversight of the English department’s Composition teaching assistants.

 Publishing in Honors: Advice to HIP and JNCHC Authors.”
 Honors in Practice vol. 15, spring 2019, 111-120.

 “Enhancing International Students’ Language Learning Through Venturing into the Community.”
 MinneTESOL Journal, Fall 2018, http://minnetesoljournal.org/current-issue-fall-2018/.

 “The Exhilarating Return: Raising the Profile of the Year after Sabbatical.”
 Inside Higher Ed., 13March 2017, https://www.insidehighered.com/advice2017/03/30/importance-year-after-sabbatical-essay.

 “Goal Setting as Teacher Development Practice.”
 International Journal of Teaching and Learning in Higher Education, vol. 29, no. 1, 2017, pp. 69-72.